WestWilshireNeuro

 Infections affecting the brain or nervous system.

-Numbness and tingling
+Numbness and Tingling

-Loss of sensation with prickling or pins-and-needles feeling.
+Loss of sensation with pins-and-needles feeling.

-Optic neuropathy
+Optic Neuropathy

-Damage to the optic nerve affecting vision.
+Optic nerve damage affecting vision.

 Syncope